rozek/notes-on-gundb/README.md

   * write all properties of the nested object into that node itself
 * property names of the form `~`, `~@`, `~@xxx` or `~xxx` will always write their links (as intended) but fail to create the target nodes unless the constraints described [above](https://github.com/rozek/notes-on-gundb#influence-of-node-ids-on-node-creation-and-modification) are met

-> **Conclusion: for professonal application development it will be extremely important to provide a wrapper around the original API which throws exceptions instead of logging useless messages which do not even contain any tracebacks**
+> **Conclusion: for professional application development it will be extremely important to provide a wrapper around the original API which throws exceptions instead of logging useless messages which do not even contain any tracebacks**

 #### Allowed Property Values ####